wwiecek/wwiecek.github.io/_posts/2026-04-15-control-arm-sizing-note.md

   treatment arms together.
 - This can be improved on further if you assume that different treatment arms are similar but not the same.
 See below.
 - If the main value of the trial is comparison between treatment arms, or ranking treatments against each other, one may instead want more sample in treatment arms.

+Also note that increasing size of control arm by $\sqrt{k}$ also does not apply when we study interactions or complementarity.
+For a factorial design it is still optimal to spread the sample across all arms, since the effects are estimated using a single model.

 ## How large are the gains?